paul-thebaud/v-phone-input/README.md

 You may provide a `enableSearchingCountry` with a `true` value to enable textual search in countries.

-> Since VPhoneInput does not import VAutocomplete to reduce its weight, you must provide this
+> Since VPhoneInput does not import VAutocomplete to reduce its weight, you might need to provide
-> component to Vue when dynamically using Vuetify components (e.g. when using `vuetify-loader`).
+> this component to Vue when dynamically using Vuetify components
+> (e.g. when using `vuetify-loader`).

 To enable searching countries on a per-input basis: